At the annual member’s meeting on September 26th, 2019, the NHNA membership adopted the following bylaws which are currently in effect. PDF version.

 Section 6.05 VACANCIES IN OFFICES

-A vacancy in any office shall be filled in the manner prescribed in the bylaws for election to that office.
+A vacancy in any office shall be filled in the manner prescribed in Section 6.06(a).

 Section 6.06 RESPONSIBILITIES OF OFFICERS

 (a) President.
 The President shall be the Chief Executive Officer of the Association and shall, subject to the control of the Board, generally supervise, direct and control the business and the officers of the Association.
 The President shall preside at all Regular and Special Meetings of the Board of Directors and the Membership.
 The President shall, with the approval of a majority of the board of directors, appoint all standing and special committees which may consist of Directors, Members, and non-members, and shall be an ex-officio member of all committees.
+If a vacancy in any office exists, the President shall convene a meeting of the Board of Directors, pursuant to section 5.06, to elect a successor.
 The President shall make an annual report to the general membership at the annual meeting.
 The President shall also have other such duties and powers as prescribed by the Board or these bylaws.

 (c) Secretary.
 The Secretary shall attend to the following: